parrt/msds692/hw/tfidf.md

 ### Sample application

-Our sample application will be summarizing a file, which is specified as a commandline argument via `sys.argv[1]`.
+Our sample application for tokenization will be summarizing a file, which is specified as a commandline argument via `sys.argv[1]`.
 Use the functions above to read in the XML, tokenize it, stem it, and then show the most common 10 words with their word count.
-Use a `Counter` object to get the counts and wrap your main script stuff so that it only executes if we run `common.py` (rather than import)
+Use a `Counter` object to get the counts and wrap your main script stuff so that it only executes if we run `common.py` (as opposed to importing it):

 ```python
 if __name__=="__main__":